Genome browser tracks

 During this period I also collaborated closely with the group of Jérôme Cavaillé to uncover the molecular mechanisms underlying the neonatal mortality in a murine model deficient for a cluster of miRNA ( Labialle et al., EMBO J, 2014).

 In 2015-2018, I obtained an Agreenskills+ fellowship and joined the group of Scott Michaels.
 I worked in close collaboration with Xuhong Yu to unravel the function of a new family of negative transcription elongation factors on RNAPII transcription and chromatin looping.
-The analysis of our NGS (Next-generation Sequencing) data allowed me to propose a mechanism by which these proteins modulate gene expression and to uncover the role of the genomic neighborhood in these effects.
+We named these proteins Border (BDR).
+The analysis of our NGS (Next-generation Sequencing) data allowed me to propose a mechanism by which the BDR proteins modulate gene expression by slowing down the progression of RNAPII at the 3' end of genes and thus limit transcriptional interferences in closely spaced tandem gene pairs.
 A first publication ( Yu*, Martin*, Michaels ; *co-first authors, Nat Comm, 2019) describes the role of these factors in limiting transcriptional interferences in the genome of Arabidopsis thaliana.
-I have also developed the GeneNeighborhood R package to allow others to explore the orientation and proximity of the direct upstream and downstream neighbors of their genes of interest.
+I also developed the GeneNeighborhood R package to allow others to explore the orientation and proximity of the direct upstream and downstream neighbors of their genes of interest.
+In a second publication ( Yu*, Martin*, et al., Michaels ; *co-first authors, Curr Biol, 2021), we described the interaction of BDR with the FPA protein and their role in regulating flowering-time in Arabidopsis thaliana.

 Pascal GP Martin